St. Laurent (grape)

-St. Laurent (sometimes written in French as Saint Laurent or in German as Sankt Laurent) is a highly aromatic dark-skinned wine grape variety.
-Its origins shrouded in mystery, St. Laurent is believed to have resulted from a crossing of Pinot noir with an unknown second parent.
-However, current DNA research done at HBLAWO Klosterneuberg in Austria by Dr. Ferdinand Regner has now confirmed the genetic link of St. Laurent to Pinot Noir.
-A link to a second parent was not able to be confirmed in this research, which led Dr. Regner to conclude that St. Laurent is either a 'selfing' or seedling of Pinot Noir, or it is the result of hybridization with an as yet unidentified second parent.
-This work confirms that St. Laurent is the direct genetic offspring of Pinot Noir.
+St. Laurent (also Saint Laurent, or Sankt Laurent in German) is a highly aromatic dark-skinned wine grape variety grown in cool climate regions of central Europe, mainly Austria and the Czech Republic.
+Its origin is uncertain, but the long-held belief that it is related to Pinot noir has been confirmed by DNA analysis, which shows it is an offspring of Pinot noir and a second parent, possibly Savagnin.

-St. Laurent is the most widely planted red grape variety in the Czechia, growing in all wine subregions in both Moravia and Bohemia.
-It comprises approximately 9% of total vineyards, or 1053 ha.
+St. Laurent is the second-most widely planted red grape variety in the Czechia, grown in all wine subregions in both Moravia and Bohemia.
+It comprises approximately 6% of total vineyards, or 1053 ha.

 In Austria, St. Laurent is the third most popular red grape variety and is primarily grown in Lower Austria and Burgenland.
 In 2008, Austrian plantations stood at 794 ha, and have expanded in the 2000s as a part of general red wine trend in Austria, after having declined somewhat during the 1990s.